Full Dunblane ECO Fest 2026 Programme

 Wednesday 13th May, William Thomson, The Economics of Sustainability, 7:30pm, St. Mary’s Church Hall.

-William Thomson is an Ecological Economist, founder of Scotland’s Economic Festival and co-founder of www.resilienteconomy.org.
-Join him as he discusses why we can’t rely on markets and the price mechanism to solve our ecological crisis and answers the crucial question: how do we pay for it?
+Why we can’t rely on markets and the price mechanism to solve our ecological crisis, and how we pay for it.

 Thursday 14th May, Dominic Hinde: Drifting North, Finding a Sustainable Future in Scotland’s Past, 7:30pm, hosted by Creative Dunblane at the Burgh Chambers.

-Dominic Hinde is a sociologist, writer, and journalist based at the University of Glasgow, where he teaches environmental sociology and media.
-Begun after a near-fatal bike accident, Drifting North is a road trip through Scotland’s climate past and future, and asks the question: can the lessons of the past help us build a more sustainable future?
-Stirling’s own independent bookshop, The Book Nook, stocks this book.
+A road trip through Scotland’s climate past and future, asking: can the lessons of the past help us build a more sustainable future?
+In stock @ Stirling’s independent bookshop, The Book Nook.

 Friday 15th May, Christian Aid Quiz, St. Mary’s Church Hall, 7pm – 9:30pm.